blumenthal/ubx_robotscenegraph/doc/manual.md

 Before launching a distributed scenario it is strongly advised that every World Model Agent, thus every SWM has a unique UUID.
 It can set in the respective section in the ``sherpa_world_mode.usc`` file or as an environment variable.
-If the agent IDs are the same, the *advertisment* message that automatically synchronizes agents on start up will be ignored.
+If the agent IDs are the same, the *advertisement* message that automatically synchronizes agents on start up will be ignored.

 Set the environment variable ``SWM_WMA_ID`` to the UUID to be used.
 E.g.: